 Handy’s Culture Model

-So if we can move on to the next slide please.
-Laura thank you.
-So here we’re looking at culture model.
-This was developed by an Irishman called Charles Handy who you probably all heard of; he’s written lots of books on organisational development in particular and very well thought of in that point of view.
-He developed or came up with four different cultural behaviours that organisations he looked at exhibited.
+So here we’re looking at organisational culture.
+This was developed by an Irishman called Charles Handy who you probably all heard of; he’s written lots of books on organisational development.
+He identified four different cultural behaviours that organisations he looked at exhibited.

 - Power, which is centralised top-down power and influence.